r7avi/Google-Maps-Data-Scrapper/README.md

 ## Docker :

-1. If you want to run in Docker ,In Docker/app : update Query.txt and Modify Server details in Scrapper.py and add your Linux SSH Details so Scrapped data can be stored in your Linux server.
+1. If you want to run in Docker ,In Docker/app : update Query.txt and Modify Server details in Scrapper.py and add your Linux SSH Details so Scrapped data can be stored in your Linux server else It will be stored Locally in app/output.

     Execute below command in Docker folder .
 [Note You Must Have Docker Installed in your Win/Linux]
    ```bash